gennadiy-gaysha/portfolio_project_4/README.md

 ### Project Goals:

-The project aims to achieve a set of well-defined goals, each falling under one of the four primary epics.
-These epics, namely Admin Management, Post Management, Search and Filtering, and User Management, represent distinct aspects of the travel blog application.
+The project aims to achieve a set of well-defined goals, each falling under one of the five primary epics.
+These epics, namely Admin Management, Post Management, Search and Filtering, User Management and Error Handling represent distinct aspects of the travel blog application.
 Each section within the project goals is designed to address specific requirements related to these epics, ensuring a cohesive and efficient implementation of the application.

 <br>[Back to top ⇧](#table-of-contents)